Call for Help

 About the Project

-Why Religious Cultural Competency Matters
+Why Religious Literacy Matters

 Religious traditions influence not just explicit beliefs but also broader worldviews that impact daily life in countless ways.
-For helping professionals, understanding these dynamics can be essential to providing effective, respectful, and culturally sensitive support.
+For helping professionals, understanding these dynamics can be essential to providing effective, culturally sensitive support.

 Many professionals interact daily with individuals from diverse faith backgrounds yet may lack accurate knowledge about these traditions and how they shape: